 4 Times You Should Request a Credit Line Increase

 Once you’re ready to make the request, you likely have a few options.
-Many card issuers will let you ask for a higher credit limit online or via phone.
-A phone call is typically going to be your best bet.
+A phone call will typically be your best bet.
 Talking to a human gives you a chance to make your case.

 Be prepared to let your credit card issuer know any information that might work in your favor.
 Has your household income increased since you filled out your initial credit card application?
 If it has, mention this fact to the customer service representative when you make your request.